Fatou Jagne Senghore: Honours

+She is an Amujae Leader 2023 of the Ellen Johnson Sirleaf Presidential Center for Women and Development.

-In 2019, she was appointed as Chair of the Board of Directors of the Gambia Radio and Television Services (GRTS)by the President of the Gambia, Adama Barrow.
+In 2019, she was appointed as chair of the Board of Directors of the Gambia Radio and Television Services (GRTS) by the President of the Gambia, Adama Barrow.
 In 2022, she was elected Chair of the Governing Council of the African Freedom of Information Center (AFIC).
 In June 2020, it was announced that Jagne Senghore was one of the four candidates for the position of UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Opinion and Expression.
 Other candidates were Irene Khan, Nani Jansen Reventlow and Agustina del Campo.
 Irene Khan got the position.